Compiled by R.V. Dietrich

 few of literally scores of examples of relatively large mimetoliths,

-like those shown in figures 1 through 7, that could be listed, follow:
+like those shown in figure groups 1 and 2, above, follow:

 Speleothems (i.e., cave formations), many of which are mimetoliths, occur in many caves throughout the world.
 Examples of fairly common speleothems that have been given names indicating what they resemble include the following: angel hair, bacon strips, draperies, frostwork, honeycombs, parachutes, shields, soda straws, and veils; flowers, needles and pearls (usually preceded either by the word cave or the name of the component mineral, as an adjective).
 In addition, several commercial caves feature formations to which they have given names such as "The Great (Pipe) Organ," "Christmas trees," and "Eagle's nest."
 Of these latter, less common forms, my favorite is "Abraham Lincoln's Profile" in Longhorn Cavern State Park, Burnet, Texas.
 Many of these features can be seen on web sites that list caves/caverns/grottoes.